ULTRA- MARATHON- SIXTEEN

 A great place to watch runners is at Clovelly harbour watching the marathon runners start up the cobbled steps, likewise, at the top of the hill the Ultra-Marathon runners will approach their aid station.
-Due to limited access around this Coast, Hartland Point is a great location to see the 16 miler start and for all the other runners coming through to their aid station.
+Due to limited access around this Coast, Hartland quay is a great location to see the 16 miler start and for all the other runners coming through to their aid station.
 Other locations are Duckpool, Sandymouth, Welcombe Mouth and Morwenstow (diversion inland).

 We look forward to chatting with as many runners and supporters as possible before, during and after the race.

 We hope you enjoy the day and good luck.

 NO REFUNDS OR DEFERRALS.
 NAME CHANGES ARE AVAILABLE UNTIL A FORTNIGHT PRIOR TO RACE DAY.